tstastna/test/.github/pull_request_template.md

 What does this PR do?
-Descrobe briefly.
+Describe briefly.

 What issue does this PR fix?